YouTube is not messing around.

 Revzilla managed to triple their YouTube Channel subscribers and generate 8 figure revenues with the help of In-stream Ads.

-If you want to build a channel using In-stream ads, it’s important that you consistently generate new content.
+If you want to build a channel using In-stream ads, it’s important that you consistently generate new video content in the ad format that works.

-The audience they obtained as a result of YouTube Ads kept coming back for more, because the channel was consistently posting interesting content.
+The audience they obtained as a result of YouTube Ads kept coming back for more, because the channel was consistently posting interesting content suitable for user needs and social media excitement.

-Zagg, a company that supplies screen protectors, managed to improve conversions by 65-70% on product pages, by using YouTube In-stream Ads.
+Zagg, a company that supplies screen protectors, managed to improve conversions by 65-70% on product pages, by using YouTube a pre-roll ad campaign.

 Their In-stream YouTube campaign also generated 13 million views on a product-specific YouTube Channel.

-Their ads worked so well because they targeted them well.
+Their ads worked so well because they targeted them well for social media engagement giving them the video view numbers desired.

 They focused on certain geographical locations and certain demographics.
 They could only do that because they knew their target market very well.